mikemilano/kalabox-profile-drupal7/README.md

 ## Usage

-1. Create a project directory, and a `public` directory inside of it where the Drupal codebase will be run from.
+Step 1.
+Create a project directory, and a `public` directory inside of it where the Drupal codebase will be run from.
 ```
 mkdir -p myproject/public
 cd myproject
 ```

-2. Clone the drupal7 profile into a `.kalabox` directory.
+Step 2.
+Clone the drupal7 profile into a `.kalabox` directory.
 ```
 git clone git@github.com:mikemilano/kalabox-profile-drupal7.git .kalabox
 ```

-3. Update `title` and `name` in the `.kalabox/profile.json` file.
+Step 3.
+Update `title` and `name` in the `.kalabox/profile.json` file.
 ```
 {
   "title": "My Site Title",